shyamsubbu/aws_solutions_architect_notes/README.md

 # Notes for AWS Certified Solutions Architect Associate

-I recently got the AWS solutions architect associate certificate in JUL 2020, and wanted to share my notes with anyone who might benefit from it.
+I recently got the AWS solutions architect associate certificate in JUL 2021, and wanted to share my notes which might help .

 ## Contents